computerscienceiscool/ledger/ledger/book/src/02_Balance.md

 ## Net Worth

-You can show specific accounts by applying a filter, which is case senstive.
+You can show specific accounts by applying a filter, which is case sensitive.
 For example, let's get our net worth, run `ledger -f ledger.dat bal Assets Liabilities`